2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 Ordinary Account (OA):

-Who has it: All CPF members, regardless of age.
+- Who has it: All CPF members.

 MediSave Account (MA):

-Who has it: All CPF members, regardless of age.
+- Who has it: All CPF members.

 Special Account (SA):